Purdue-CS193/homework-0-SaumyaG-33/index.md

-# Saumya's FIrst CS193 Homework
+# Saumya's First CS193 Homework

 ## My favorite things about this class: